Ruba-Alharbi/Google-Data-Analytics-Capstone/README.md

 WHERE end_station_name = "" ;

 ```
--  Incorrect data
+-  Incorrect data ->
-After verifying that there were no miss entries in the ride ID, I looked at the station names and discovered that one was incorrect—Streeter Dr./Grand Ave.—and fixed it.
+After verifying that there were no missing entries in the ride ID, I looked at the station names and discovered that one was incorrect—Streeter Dr./Grand Ave.—and fixed it.
 Next, I verified that the location entries were proper.
   ```
 -- Check for incorrect data
 SELECT LENGTH(ride_id)